This post, originally published in January 2016, has been updated with President Trump's trip to Texas

 Making matters worse for Bush, the hurricane hit while he was on vacation, and though he cut it short, the iconic image of him flying over the damaged area, looking out the window in dismay, became a symbol of government helplessness and detachment.

-At one of his last news conferences in office, Bush said the handling of the storm was one his presidency's greatest regrets.
-More than a decade later, politicians use the phrase "Katrina" to describe a crisis of the greatest magnitude facing their administration -- Michigan Gov. Rick Snyder (R) said it as recently as Monday in reference to the Flint water crisis.
+At one of his last news conferences in office, Bush said the handling of the storm was one of his presidency's greatest regrets.
+More than a decade later, politicians use "Katrina" to describe a crisis of the greatest magnitude facing their administration -- Michigan Gov. Rick Snyder (R) said it in reference to the Flint water crisis in January 2016.

 The politician: Chicago Mayor Michael Bilandic (D)